shauli-ravfogel/rlace-icml/README.md

 # Experiments

-The directories `glove` and `bios` contain the experiments on neutralization gender information form GLoVe embeddings and from BERT representations of the Bias in Bios dataset, respectively.
+The directories `glove` and `bios` contain the experiments on neutralization gender information form GloVe embeddings and from BERT representations of the Bias in Bios dataset, respectively.

 To run: